Alex Lynn: Formula Three

 On 20 October 2011 it was announced that Lynn would represent Fortec Motorsports in 2012 for the fourth consecutive year in British Formula 3 Championship.
 In addition he participated in selected Formula 3 Euro Series rounds.

 Lynn finished the 2012 British Formula 3 season in 4th place, with a race win at Silverstone and 5 podium places as well as 2 podiums in the Formula 3 Euro Series.

-In November 2012 Lynn travelled to Macau to compete in the prestigious 59th SJM Macau Grand Prix.
+In November 2012 Lynn travelled to Macau to compete in the 59th SJM Macau Grand Prix.
 Lynn earned pole position for the qualification race, the first rookie to do so since 2006.
 In the race itself Lynn finished on the podium in third position and the highest placed rookie driver overall.

 On 15 November 2012 it was announced that Lynn would be moving to Prema Powerteam and racing in the FIA European F3 Championship for the 2013 season.
 Lynn achieved 3rd overall in the championship and highest placed rookie driver, with 3 race wins, 14 podiums and 5 pole positions; including triple pole position at his home round at Brands Hatch.

 In November 2013 Lynn returned to Macau to compete once again in the Star River Windsor Arch 60th Macau Grand Prix with Theodore Racing by Prema, a collaboration between SJM Holdings, Teddy Yip Jr's Theodore Racing and Prema Powerteam.
 Theodore Racing had last appeared at the Grand Prix in 1992 and was celebrating 30 years since they had won the event with Ayrton Senna at the wheel.
 Lynn won the qualification race to give him pole position for the main race and went on to dominate the main race from start to finish; becoming the first Briton to win the Grand Prix since 2007.